niqjohnson/capitaljs/README.md

 ### Cash flow

-Cash flow calculates how much money is left after subtracting expenses from income.
+Calculate how much money is left after subtracting expenses from income.

 #### Options